mnelson4/yet-another-related-posts-plugin/readme.txt

 The official [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin adds manual cache controls, letting you flush the cache and build it up manually.

 == Developing with YARPP ==

+= Custom templates =

+YARPP allows you to write your own template PHP file which will be used to render the related posts display.
+These custom templates use the same [template tags](https://codex.wordpress.org/Template_Tags) as regular WordPress themes.

+Custom templates must be in your active theme directory, and be named using the format `yarpp-template-....php`.
+In the YARPP settings sections for your website and for RSS, choose "custom" and you can then choose your custom template.
+Some sample templates are bundled with YARPP, in the `yarpp-templates` subdirectory.

+To see the structure of a YARPP custom template, it's best to take a look at an example template, like `yarpp-template-example.php`.
+There are two basic parts to this (and most all) YARPP template: (a) what you display when there are related posts and (b) what you display when there aren't.
+We make this switch with the conditional `if (have_posts())`.
+If there are related posts, we introduce an ordered list and use the `while` loop to loop over all the related posts.
+For each post, we use the snippet `the_post();` to load the appropriate post data, then print the line item.

+You’ll notice that we're using familiar [template tags](https://codex.wordpress.org/Template_Tags) here such as `the_permalink()` and `the_title()`.
+If you've ever had to tweak or build a WordPress theme before, you'll immediately feel at home.

+One big advantage of this new templating system is that you can control exactly how the posts are listed, breaking out of all of the previous structural limitations.
+For example, in the `yarpp-template-list.php` sample template, we put the information for each related post in an array and then concatenate the strings with `implode`.
+This way, we produce a comma-separated list for our readers without any stray commas before or after the list, which is impossible without a custom template.
+You can also run any arbitrary PHP in the template file, though modifying the WP Query is not recommended.

+As mentioned before, the tags we use in these YARPP templates are the same as the [template tags](https://codex.wordpress.org/Template_Tags) used in any WordPress template.
+In fact, any WordPress template tag will work in the YARPP Loop.
+You can use these template tags to display the excerpt, the post date, the comment count, or even some custom metadata.
+There are also two special template tags which only work within a YARPP Loop: `the_score()` and `get_the_score()`.
+As you may expect, this will print or return the match score of that particular related post.

 = Custom post types =